AI in Photography: Will it Disrupt Your Business in 2023?

-Technology is advancing every day, and neural networks continue to boom; it is clear that Artificial Intelligence is applied to massive data management in fields like banking to even the post-production of filming.
+Technology is advancing every day, and neural networks continue to boom.
+It is clear that Artificial Intelligence is applied to massive data management in fields like banking to the post-production of filming.

-To get a perfect answer for the above questions, let’s dive into the depth of this field and understand the reasoning behind the roleplay of Artificial Intelligence in the domain of Photography.
+To get a perfect answer to the above questions, let’s dive into the depth of this field and understand the reasoning behind the roleplay of Artificial Intelligence in photography.

-Majorly, image processing and post-production are some areas that are getting affected by AI in Photography.
-For example, AI-powered image culling tools like AfterShoot can quickly cull your photos and can significantly bring down the number of photos you need to edit in just a snap of your fingers!
+For example, AI-powered photo culling tools like Aftershoot can quickly cull your photos and significantly reduce the number of photos you need to edit in just a snap of your fingers!

 Google Pixel smartphones are excellent examples, well-known for their photography capabilities, such as their ability to catch the light and employ AI to provide a beautiful portrait mode image.